AlternateFire/AlternateFire/README.md

-How can I be relatable?
+###Hello
+---

-Trying to find projects to code.
+Trying to find projects to code on.
+Hook me up!
+Email: yseunghan34@gmail.com